XALIKoff/sing-box4asus-bat/README.md

 # BAT Scripts for https://github.com/Dr4tez/sing-box4asus by Dr4tez

-# Instructions for Using BAT Scripts
+## Instructions for Using BAT Scripts

-## Overview
+### Overview

-These BAT scripts automate the process of managing domain list for sbs script by Dr4tez on an Asus router via SSH.
+These BAT scripts automate the process of managing the domain list for the `sbs` script by Dr4tez on an Asus router via SSH.
 The scripts use `plink.exe` (Putty) to establish an SSH connection and execute remote commands.
-Below is a breakdown of each script's functionality and necessary modifications.
+Configuration variables (such as router IP, SSH credentials, and JSON file path) are stored in `config.bat`, allowing for easier customization.

 ---